 MATH5175 is a special topic in the Applied Mathematics course for honours and postgraduate coursework students.
-The Topic is Integrable Systems: Classical Theory and Modern Applications
+The Topic title is Calculus of Variations

 Units of credit: 6

 Cycle of offering: Topics rotate; Term 2, 2024

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

 More information: The Course outline will be made available closer to the start of term - please visit this website: https://www.unsw.edu.au/course-outlines

 The University requires all students to be aware of its policy on plagiarism.